mayer79/ml_lecture/README.md

 Our focus is on *supervised ML*.
 Depending on if we predict numbers or classes, we talk about *regression* or *classification*.

+## Copyright

+This lecture is being distributed under the [creative commons license](https://creativecommons.org/licenses/by/2.0/).

 ## Organization

-The lecture is split into four parts, each of which is accompanied with an R and Python notebook with background and examples.
+The lecture is split into four parts, each of which is accompanied with an R resp.
+Python notebook.
 You will find them in the corresponding subfolders.

 1. Basics and Linear Models
     - Basics